Wimacs/MotorSim/README.md

 # Motor Sim
-Few lines of code to add magnetic force simulation to a dynamics physics engine Enabling you to simulate magnets and some fun fixtures like BLDC motors.
+Few lines of code to add magnetic force simulation to a physics engine Enabling you to simulate magnets and some fun fixtures like BLDC motors.

 ![Alt text](image/magnetballs.gif)